-Camillo Calicchio, the son of the late Gioseppe, was had arrived in Venice , since he had been resident there, in the parish of Sant’Agnese, for about ten months when, in October of the same year, he submitted his papers to the CuriaFor six months prior to his arrival in Venice ten months before his marriage in October 1650.
-He would therefore have arrived at the start of the year. he was “at school,” not in Pomarico but instead in Fasano (Publia).
+Camillo Calicchio, the son of the late Gioseppe, must have arrived in Venice around the start of the year 1650, since he had been resident there, in the parish of Sant’Agnese, for about ten months when, in October of the same year, he submitted his papers to the Curia.
+For six months prior to his arrival in Venice he was “at school,” not in Pomarico but instead in Fasano (Puglia).
 He was accompanied on his travels by an uncle, Francesco de Rossi, who may have been the brother of his mother, Catterina de’ Rossi).
 One of the testimonials provided in Venice to verify a lack of impediments to his marriage came from a priest in Fasano named Francesco Antonio Goliolo (1a).
-His other came from Francesco Paolo Farizza, who also came from Pomarico but like (Goliolo) currently lived on the Campo Santa Maria Formosa (1b) (Venice). y provide simple accounts that are very similar but not very informative.
-Gioseppe pursuedThe applicant does not appear to have had siblings.
-It cannot be ascertained whether either parent was living. (in either the existence of ) On 4 October 1650 Calicchio’s age was given by both witnesses as “about 22 years old.”
+The other came from Francesco Paolo Farizza, who also came from Pomarico but, like Goliolo, was now living in Venice on the Campo Santa Maria Formosa (1b).
+They provide simple accounts that are very similar but not very informative.
+We are not told what occupation Gioseppe Calicchio pursued, though it is clear from the identities of the other signatories that he was a man of relatively high standing in the community.
+The applicant does not appear to have had siblings.
+It cannot be ascertained whether either parent was living.
+(There is no hint in either as to why Calicchio would have wished to relocate to Venice.
+No information of a later date hints at an enticing opportunity or an earlier personal connection, though the existence of contacts in Venice may have encouraged him.)
+On 4 October 1650 Calicchio’s age was given by both witnesses as “about 22 years old.”

-The testimonies of the two witness was bolstered by a letter of praise prepared by four elected councilors of the University of Pomarico who, together with Leonardo d’Alessandro, the mayor, signed it on 26 May 1650.
+The testimonies of the two witnesses were bolstered by a letter of praise prepared by four elected councilors of the University of Pomarico who, together with Leonardo d’Alessandro, the mayor, signed it on 26 May 1650.
 The four councilors (Gio.
-Battista Cattaldi, Carmelo Falso, Francesco de Leonardis, and Costantino Gorritio) attest to Calicchio’s character and social condition (1c).
-The date of this letter was, embossed with the city seal (only bits of the red wax still adhere, but the its imprint is stencilled onto the paper)The mayor signed with an X, the others with versions of their namesThe testimonial goes so far as to inform us that Calicchio had set his sights on Giovanna Temporini within four months of his arrival in Venice. (or that he had made some third-party arrangement)No clue is given, however, to his father’s occupation, the number of siblings he may have had, or other matters bearing on his life in Pomarico.
-The one deduction that can be made is from the existence of the document itself: influence and means must have facilitated his desire to leave his homeland and settle in a famous city that may not have welcomed him.
+Battista Cattaldi, Carmelo Falso, Francesco de Leonardis, and Costantino Gorritio) attest to the young Calicchio’s character and social condition (1c).
+The letter was embossed with the city seal (only bits of the red wax still adhere, but the its imprint is stencilled onto the paper).
+The mayor signed with an X, the others with cursive versions of their names.
+The testimonial goes so far as to inform us that Calicchio had selected Giovanna Temporini to be his bride within four months of his arrival in Venice.
+This would mean that they had met (or that he had made some third-party arrangement) by Easter 1650.

-Camillo Calichio and Giovanna Temporini were married in the church of Sant’Agnese in Dorsoduro 12 October (a Wednesday) in 1650.
-Much of the stato libreto is repeated verbatim in the marriage entry, but new witnesses were provided.
-They were Paolo Antonio Miani (occupation unknown, from the parish of San Samuele) and Andrea Balbi, a barber from the local parish.
+Camillo Calichio and Giovanna Temporini were duly married in the church of Sant’Agnese in Dorsoduro on 12 October (a Wednesday) in 1650.
+The essential facts of the stato libero are repeated verbatim in the marriage entry, but new witnesses were provided.
+They were now Paolo Antonio Miani (occupation unknown, from the parish of San Samuele) and Andrea Balbi, a barber from the local parish.
 The text reads

 Adi 12 ottobre 1650